jmahler/sprinklerpi/README.md

 There are various components in this project.
 Each in located in its own directory as described below.

-  bin/ - Binaries and daemons.
+  src/ - All source code and daemons.

   doc/ - All documentation including: design manual, testing manual, etc.